barrust/pyspellchecker/docs/source/quickstart.rst

     spell = SpellChecker(distance=1)  # set the Levenshtein Distance parameter

+    # do additional work

+    # now for shorter words, we can revert to Levenshtein Distance of 2!
+    spell.distance = 2

 Or if the word identified as the likeliest is not correct, a list of candidates can also be pulled: